nokia-eda/terraform-provider-appstore-v1/docs/data-sources/app_installer_list.md

 - `apps` (Attributes List) Apps are the input apps to the installer. (see [below for nested schema](#nestedatt--items--spec--apps))
 - `auto_process_requirements` (List of String) AutoProcessRequirements tells the installer what it can do w.r.t. the requirements of an app.
 Currently only 'strict' is supported.
+- `dry_run` (Boolean) DryRun indicates whether to run the installer without actually applying the manifest to the system.
+The results will be put in a transaction result.
 - `operation` (String) Operation is the installing operation.
 Currently supported are 'install', 'delete'.